noahehall/theBookOfNoah/databases/mysql_new.md

 ## USER STATEMENTS AND FUNCTIONS security
   - user access and privileges
     - scopes: see `grant`
-      - global: aplly to all databases ont he server
+      - global: aplly to all databases on the server
       - database specific:
       - table specific
       - column specific